Forms for Business Establishment in the Mainland

 Customs Duties

-With State Council’s approval, starting from 1 July 2018, the preferential rates for the import tariffs for daily consumables, such as skin care products, suits, short boots and diapers, have been reduced according to the Notice from the Customs Tariff Committee of the State Council in Regard to Adjusting the Import Tariff for Certain Daily Consumables issued on 31 May 2018 by the State Council.
+With State Council’s approval, starting from 1 July 2018, the preferential rates for the import tariffs for daily consumables, such as skin care products, suits, short boots and diapers, have been reduced according to the Announcement of the Customs Tariff Commission of the State Council on Reducing Import Tariffs on Nondurable Consumer Goods.
 For more details, please refer to the website of the Mainland Government (Chinese version only):

 http://www.gov.cn/xinwen/2018-06/01/content_5295388.htm